Learn how to make smoked tuna steaks on ANY grill or smoker!

 When possible, you should do this with any fish you grill or smoke.

-And thankfully tuna steaks have shorter and looser muscle fibers, so they absorb brine much faster than say a chicken breast, so 45 minutes to an hour in the brine mixture is all you need.
+Thankfully tuna steaks have shorter and looser muscle fibers, so they absorb brine much faster than say a chicken breast.
+About 45 minutes to an hour in the brine mixture is all you need.

-Now, to prepare a brine for smoked tuna steaks, all you really need is water, salt and sugar.
+To prepare a brine for smoked tuna steaks, you really only need water, salt and sugar.

-Feel free to add other seasonings or use naturally salty and sugary ingredients like fruit juice in place of sugar, or soy sauce in pace of salt.
+Feel free to add other seasonings or use naturally salty and sugary ingredients like fruit juice in place of sugar, or soy sauce in place of salt.

-The sugar and salt not only flavors the tuna steaks really well throughout but really prepare it perfectly absorb the maximum amount of smokey flavor and keep the fish from drying out while it cooks low and slow.
+The sugar and salt not only flavor the tuna steaks really well throughout but also prepare the fish to absorb the maximum amount of smoky flavor and keep them from drying out while low and slow cooking.

 You will need: